 Question Considerations How will you define a domestic partner?
 Consider how to define domestic partner partnership; the typical definition includes: Minimum age of 18 Common residence for a minimum period and intent to cohabitate indefinitely Joint responsibility for basic living expenses Capability of consenting to the partnership No marriage, legal separation or other domestic partnership No blood relationship that would prevent marriage in the resident state Relationship not established solely to obtain employer-sponsored benefits If using a customized domestic partner definition, create a certification form and a process for collecting it during domestic partner enrollment.
 Consider opening eligibility for registered domestic partnerships, civil unions and/or common-law marriages.
 Establish process for documentation of the relationship's status.
-Consider restricting domestic partner registries and an insurance law, an ordinance, or a governmental contract requiring coverage of registered domestic partners.
+Consider restricting domestic partnership eligibility to states and localities that have domestic partnership eligibility to states and localities that have domestic partner registries and an insurance law, an ordinance, or a governmental contract requiring coverage of registered domestic partners.
 Consider whether to allow domestic partnerships involving same-sex or opposite-sex couples or both, unless state law addresses this issue.
 How will you document a domestic partnership?
 Options include: Certification only Certification and/or proof of state registration Attestation as part of enrollment but no documentation required Follow the same process used for adding spouses to the plan.
 Keep in mind that California prohibits requiring proof of domestic partnership registration if similar proof is waived for marriages.
 What benefits will you extend to domestic partners?
-While medical, dental and vision coverage are typical offerings, consider including other benefits like dependent life and/or dependent accidental death and dismemberment (AD&D) insurance.
+While medical, dental and vision coverage are typical offerings, consider including other benefits like dependent life and/or dependent accidental death and dismemberment (AD&amp;D) insurance.
 Consider fringe and other benefits (FMLA, USERRA and other leaves).
 Confirm eligibility terms with vendors and insurers, and update plan documents, SPDs, and other communications accordingly.